-CTG will not tolerate abuse, bullying, violence, exploitation (sexual or other), discrimination, harassment, arrogance, or any disparagement of other Stakeholders or of its clients.
+CTG will not tolerate abuse, bullying, violence, exploitation (sexual or other), discrimination, harassment, arrogance, or any disparagement of other stakeholders or of its clients.
 CTG will not tolerate behavior by any person which is unfair towards or with respect to any other person or group.
-All Stakeholders have an obligation to ensure they do not engage in or condone such behavior.
+All stakeholders have an obligation to ensure they do not engage in or condone such behavior.
 CTG will not tolerate aggressive or abusive behaviour against any of its permanent staff.
 CTG permanent staff work hard to deliver excellent customer services but are sometimes required to deliver difficult messages or may not be able to offer a desired solution to a problem.
-In such circumstances should be escalated to the Country Management or CTG Helpdesk.
-Aggressive, intimidating and abusive comments, messages or actions directed towards CTG permanent staff are not acceptable will be reported, investigated and, if necessary, result in disciplinary action.
+Aggressive, intimidating and abusive comments, messages or actions directed towards CTG permanent staff which are not acceptable will be reported, investigated and, if necessary, result in disciplinary action.

 CTG is highly committed to protecting vulnerable persons and will make every reasonable effort to protect them, in particular women and children from the local communities in which CTG has operations, from abuse and neglect.
-CTG's Safeguarding and PSEAH Policy provides all Stakeholders with effective and clear mechanisms to prevent, detect and report, abuse and neglect.
-Any such behavior is in breach of the high standards required by CTG Stakeholders by this Code of Conduct, however, in light of recent issues within the humanitarian sphere, the GGC feels it is important to specifically address sexual harassment and sexual exploitation and abuse.
+CTG's Safeguarding and PSEAH Policy provides all stakeholders with effective and clear mechanisms to prevent, detect and report, abuse and neglect.
+Any such behavior is in breach of the high standards required by CTG stakeholders by this Code of Conduct, however, in light of recent issues within the humanitarian sphere, the GGC feels it is important to specifically address sexual harassment and sexual exploitation and abuse.